blueridgeboost/blueridgeboost.github.io/src/content/english/instructors/_index.md

   name: "Nora Evans"
   role: "Founder and CEO.
 Coding, robotics and math teacher."
   photo: "/images/instructors/evansnora.png"
-  bio: "Nora is originally from Bucharest, Romania and earned a B.Sc. in Computer Science at the Polytechnical University of Bucharest.
-Nors moved to Charlottesville in the Fall of 2004 to pursue graduate school at the University of Virginia, where I earned a Master's in Computer Science in 2006, a Master of Science in Mathematics in 2014, and a Master of Teaching in 2022.
+  bio: "Nora is originally from Bucharest, Romania and earned a B.Sc. in Computer Science at the Polytechnic University of Bucharest.
+Nora moved to Charlottesville in the Fall of 2004 to pursue graduate school at the University of Virginia, where I earned a Master's in Computer Science in 2006, a Master of Science in Mathematics in 2014, and a Master of Teaching in 2022.
 Some of Nora's accomplishments include:  [co-author](https://scholar.google.com/citations?user=BTsjtmgAAAAJ&hl=en&oi=ao) of several research articles in computer science and several years of industry experience as a Java software developer.
-Nora has extensive teaching experience as Lecturer in the Mathematics Department, Algera teacher at Peabody School, math student-teacher at Monticello High School, teaching and research assistant in the Computer Science Department.
+Nora has extensive teaching experience as Lecturer in the Mathematics Department, Algebra teacher at Peabody School, math student-teacher at Monticello High School, teaching and research assistant in the Computer Science Department.

   At Blue Ridge Boost, Nora selects and develop class content, coaches the robotics competition teams, and teaches advanced math and computer science classes.
   "